 More immediatly, Boyd appealed to the U.S. Supreme Court.
 Their decision was announced by Chief Justice Fuller: “Manifestly the nationality of the inhabitants of territory acquired by conquest or cession becomes that of the government under whose dominion they pass…The judgment of the supreme court of Nebraska is reversed…” It was that troublesome old 14th Amendment again, this time upheld in an 8 to one decision, issued on January 2nd, 1892.
 Boyd resumed his office on February 3rd of 1892.

 But, since the Governor of Nebraska served just a two year term, the antics of Governor Thayer and his political allies had cut Boyd’s term in half.
-And that is the kind of political victory that only makes sense when figured by the quarterly profit and loss statements of a corporation.
+And that is the kind of political victory that only makes sense when figured by the quarterly profit and loss statements of a corporation, like the big railroads in the 19th century, or the big banks in the 21st century.
 And that kind of corporate influence left the citizens of Nebraska up the creek without a paddle for yet another generation.

 - 30 -